Xavier publishes a monthly

 If you are a student, you can change your address at the Registrar's Office by filling out the yellow Bio/Demographic Data Update form.
 If you need to change your name, you should take your Social Security card reflecting your new name, to the Registrar's Office to have your name changed.
 The Registrar's Office also handles student verification forms that acknowledge you are a student at Xavier University.
 If you are an employee of Xavier University, you must contact Human Resources to make the appropriate changes.

 eBills are online invoices that display the same information as traditional paper billing statements.
 Even if you pay your balance in full at the beginning of the semester, or at

 eBills provide convenient access from any computer with an Internet connection.
 Information is secure and confidential.
 The eBill can only be viewed by the student and any Authorized User(s).
 There are no mailing and postal delays.

 The Bursar's Office publishes eBills on or about the 15th of every month for accounts that have a balance due or any new account activity from the previous month.
 If the 15th falls on a weekend or holiday, it will be published on the previous business day.
-If you make a payment, incur any new charges or if financial aid changes after the monthly bill is processed, read the "More Details" section of the All about eBill page.
-If your financial aid (loans, scholarships, or grants) still does not appear on your account, you should contact the Financial Aid Office at firstname.lastname@example.org or 513-745-3142.
+If you make a payment, incur any new charges or if financial aid changes after the monthly bill

 There is no need to request a refund check for a credit balance that appears on your bursar account.
 The Bursar's Office performs a refund process each week.
 Xavier has partnered with BankMobile to manage the refund process.
 All registered students will be sent a bright green envelope from BankMobile.
 By following the instructions inside, each student should select the manner in which they want to receive their refund.
 Two options are available.
 If no option is selected and a student has a credit balance on their bursar account, a paper check will be mailed to the address on file after 21 days.
 Students cannot pick up their refund check from the Bursar's Office.

-This process is no longer available.
-However, every week, Xavier processes refunds for students who have overpayments/a credit balance on their bursar account.
+Every week, Xavier processes refunds for students who have overpayments/a credit balance on their bursar account.
 Make your refund preferences through the BankMobile website www.refundselection.com using the instructions that were sent to you in the bright green envelope from BankMobile.

 If your hold is due to an outstanding account balance, you can make a payment online.